-If you’re entering the United States real estate market from another country or even buying a home can seem even more daunting than it does to local Americans.
+If you’re entering the U.S. real estate market from another country, buying a home can seem even more daunting than it does to local Americans.

 Sometimes they lack the usual documents needed for loan underwriting, such as government-issued IDs, bank statements, or tax returns.
 Sometimes it is just difficult to be sure how to make sure you are positioning yourself to make the strongest application possible.